Faculty & Staff

-I joined the Department of Environmental Science in the fall of 2012 and teach ENVS 283: Environmental Sustainability.
-This course includes a service-learning project that fulfills the Engaged Learning requirement in the undergraduate curriculum.
+I joined the Department of Environmental Science in the fall of 2012 and teach ENVS 283: Environmental Sustainability, ENVS 284: Environmental Justice, ENVS 350: Solutions to Environmental Problems, and ENVS 383 Human Dimensions of Conservation.
+I also mentor undergraduate students in ENVS 391: Environmental Research.
 At other institutions I have taught courses in citizen participation and sustainable communities, political economy and sustainability, qualitative research methods, environmental education and the built environment, watersheds as social-ecological systems, environmental conservation, and a field study trip to Mexico’s Yucatán Peninsula.

 My research focuses on citizen participation and stakeholder engagement in environmental management.
 For example, I investigated social learning among stakeholders involved in a participatory planning process that took place against the backdrop of controversy over natural resource management in New York’s East Ontario Basin.
 I have also documented the practices of educators who engage youth in local environmental action (e.g., habitat restoration, community gardening, policy analysis) and the outcomes of these experiences for young people.
 My current research involves examining how participation and learning influence the sustainability of local communities.